ccao-data/model-res-avm/README.md

 bedroom does not exist until the exemption expires and as long as the increase in valuation is less than $75,000.

-The exemption expires after 4 years or until the next assessment cycle, whichever is longer.
+The exemption expires after 4 years or after the next assessment cycle, whichever is longer.
 For example, an exemption received in 2016 for a property in Northfield (with assessment years 2016, 2019, and 2022) will last 6 years (our system updates the property characteristics in 2021,